-Some analysts appear certain of it, while others predict continued growth, even as they note wage stagnation and slowing GDP growth.
+Some analysts appear certain of it, while others predict continued growth, even as they note inflation and supply chain issues.

 Either way, it's best to be prepared.

-Because so many economists and businesses missed the warning signs in 2008, it seems that experts are more quick to temper any optimism in their forecasts, with even bullish outlooks including some gray clouds.
+Because so many economists and businesses missed warning signs in the past, it seems that experts are quick to temper any optimism in their forecasts, with even bullish outlooks including some gray clouds.

 Recession-proofing your business website